Vaitesswar/2048-game/README.md

 The following python files contain the respective information.

 1) GameManager.py.
-This is the driver program that loads your Computer AI and Player AI, and begins a game where they compete with each other.
+This is the driver program that loads the Computer AI and Player AI, and begins a game where they compete with each other.
 See below on how to execute this program.
 2) Grid.py.
 This module defines the Grid object, along with some useful operations: move(), getAvailableCells(), insertTile(), and clone().
 3) BaseAI.py.
 This is the base class for any AI component.
 All AIs inherit from this module, and implement the getMove() function, which takes a Grid object as parameter and returns a move (there are different "moves" for different AIs).
 4) ComputerAI.py.
 This inherits from BaseAI.
 The getMove() function returns a computer action that is a tuple (x, y) indicating the place you want to place a tile.